-springs from allowing variations for which the normal derivatives on $\partial M$ are non-zero, in order to cancel surface terms.
-Here $K[h]$ is the extrinsic curvature of an induced three-dimensional spacelike boundary $(\partial M,h)$, and $\mathcal{L}$ is the Matter fields Lagrangian provoking the stress-energy tensor $T_{\mu\nu}$
+where one allows variations for which the normal derivatives on $\partial M$ are non-zero, in order to cancel surface terms.
+Here $K[h]$ is the extrinsic curvature of an induced three-dimensional spacelike boundary $(\partial M,h)$ described by a metric $h_{ij}$, and $\mathcal{L}$ is the Lagrangian of Matter fields provoking the stress-energy tensor $T_{\mu\nu}$

-Stationarity of the Matter fields results in existence of a global timelike Killing vector field for a metric field $g_{\mu\nu}$.
-A coordinate system can be chose such that the Killing vector field equals $\dfrac{\partial}{\partial t}$ and the foliation $t=constant$ is spacelike.
-Then a metric field depends at most on a spatial coordinates $x^i$, so the $t$ can be treated globally \cite{qft}, and $3+1$ decomposition of a metric
+Stationarity of the Matter fields results in a global timelike Killing vector field for a metric field $g_{\mu\nu}$.
+A coordinate system can be chosen such that the Killing vector field equals $\dfrac{\partial}{\partial t}$ and the foliation $t=constant$ is spacelike.
+Then, a metric field depends at most on a spatial coordinates $x^i$, the $t$ becomes a global time coordinate \cite{qft}, and the $3+1$ decomposition of a space-time metric

 has also a global sense.
-In this case the action (\ref{eh0}) becomes
+In this case, the action (\ref{eh0}) becomes

 where

 where the second formula follows from the Gauss-Codazzi equations \cite{han}.
 Here $K_{ij}$ is the extrinsic-curvature tensor ($K=K^{i}_{i}$), and $\pi^{ij}$ is the canonical conjugate momentum field to the field $h_{ij}$